 Also, mastering to switch from one instrumental direction to the other is just amazing and most professionally executed.
 That said, Caladan Brood managed to tune the synthesizers and drum machines quite decently so that you actually do not get this plastic synthesized sound that sometimes is over-apparent with some.
 All of the above combined, with the raspy growls and clear voice passages, renders this mix of wonders irresistibly alluring.

 When starting on Echoes of Battle with the intro hitting me with harp sounds, I went – ‘Oh boy, here we go again!’ – just to be pleasantly surprised.
 The harp transforms City of Azure Fire into something mystical already, then it keeps going – with a few archaic instruments.
 And bang, the bass goes and this really takes off with some substance – the growls rasping away at you.
-This interspersed with some clean vocals, almost giving this a Death Metal connotation.
-I like it.
+This interspersed with some atmospherically laden clean vocals, just stellar.

 Get dat tune: